NeuroBLab/con-con-models/README.md

 conn_tuned = fl.filter_connections(units, connections, tuning="tuned", who="both")
 ```

-The `who` parameter indicates if `pre` or `post` synaptic neurons are affected by the filtering.
-It is possible to demand that `both` neurons fulfill the filter, or that `any` of them does.
+The `who` parameter indicates if either `'pre'` or `'post'` synaptic neurons are affected by the filtering.
+It is possible to demand that `'both'` neurons fulfill the filter, or that `'any'` of them does.

-> Notice that there is no way to apply conditions on presynaptic and postsynaptic neurons, for now.
-So if one would like to have inhibitory presynaptic neurons and excitatory postsynaptic ones, it go as
+> Notice that there is no way to apply different conditions on presynaptic and postsynaptic neurons, for now.
+So if one would like to have inhibitory presynaptic neurons and excitatory postsynaptic ones, it goes as
 >```python
 >conn_preinh = fl.filter_connections(units, connections, cell_type="inh", who="pre")
 >conn_postexc= fl.filter_connections(units, conn_preinh, cell_type="exc", who="post")